 On the parking lot side of the falls, there is a nice viewing area over the Youghiogheny River that allows you to easily see Ohiopyle Falls just steps from your car.

 There is also a trail that will allow you to view Ohiopyle Falls from the other side of the river.
-While I personally didn’t have the chance to take this trail during my visit, I’ve heard that this side actually provides a nicer view of the waterfall, especially for photographers.
+This side offers great views of Ohiopyle Falls and is worth exploring if you have the time.

 And for even more waterfalls, check out of page full of tons of great waterfalls in Pennsylvania.